awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-managedomains-multiaz.md

 + If you choose an older\-generation instance type that is not available in three Availability Zones, the following scenarios apply:
   + If you chose three Availability Zones for the domain, Amazon ES throws an error\.
 Choose a different instance type, and try again\.
   + If you chose two Availability Zones for the domain, Amazon ES distributes the dedicated master nodes across two zones\.
 + Not all AWS Regions have three Availability Zones\.
 In these Regions, you can only configure a domain to use two zones \(and Amazon ES can only distribute dedicated master nodes across two zones\)\.
-For the list of Regions that support three Availability Zones, see [Configuring a Multi\-AZ Domain](#es-managedomains-multiaz)\.

 ## Availability Zone Disruptions<a name="es-managedomains-za-summary"></a>